-In May 2022, Ms. Meredith and Ms. Knott each received a discretionary cash bonus of \$70,000 and Ms. Kimmel received a discretionary cash bonus of \$60,000.
-Neither Mr. O'Brien nor Ms. Keogh received a cash bonus in 2022.
-The cash bonuses granted to the NEOs in 2022 reflect the Committee's decision to reward the continued efforts of the management team to remediate the numerous problems facing the Company.
+In May 2023, Ms. Knott and Ms. Meredith each received a discretionary cash bonus of \$50,000.
+Ms. Keogh received a discretionary cash bonus of \$20,000 in 2023 and Mr. O'Brien did not receive a cash bonus in 2023.
+The cash bonuses granted to the NEOs in 2023 reflect the Committee's decision to reward the continued efforts of the management team to remediate the numerous problems facing the Company but also reflect the Compensation Committee's decision to rely more heavily on long term incentive grants in the form of restricted stock awards to compensate its executive officers, which the Committee believes serves to better align the interests of the NEOs with that of the Company's shareholders.
+Ms. Kimmel received a discretionary cash bonus of \$50,000 for 2022 which was awarded and paid in 2023.